 My Philosophy

 I operate under the belief that all things are perpetually moving towards wholeness.
-The ways in which you suffer are often invitations for a deeper understanding.
-What we go through, often gives us the grit and resilience we need to pursue big dreams.
+What we think of as suffering or pain- are often invitations for a deeper understanding.
+Where most of us try to stay comfortable, where we really thrive is finding and pushing our edge.
+This gives us the grit and resilience we need to pursue big ideas and big dreams.

-My role, as I see it, is to assist you in finding, clarifying, and exploring the ways in which you are being called to move towards your own wholeness, or, achieve your goals.
+My role, as I see it, is to assist you in finding, clarifying, and exploring the ways in which you are being called to move towards your own wholeness, or, achieve success.

 One individual I worked with stated that she felt I helped call her back to herself –this description feels meaningful to me and in line with my goal for you: To come back to yourself.
 To feel whole and at home in your life.